machikania/phyllosoma/README.md

-# kmbasic4arm
+# phyllosoma
-KM-BASIC for ARM
+MachiKania Phyllosoma

-## KM-BASIC for ARM
+## MachiKania Phyllosoma
-KM-BASIC for ARM is a BASIC compiler for ARMv6-M, especially for Raspberry Pi Pico.
+MachiKania Phyllosoma is a BASIC compiler for ARMv6-M, especially for Raspberry Pi Pico.

 ## how to compile
 cmake and make.